 Samsung announced the Galaxy S7 and S7 edge in March 2016 and the two devices received huge amounts of praise for their design, powerful specs and great cameras.
 No smartphone is perfect though.
 There will always be a few specs in the rumours that never see the light of day, leaving some disappointed and wanting more.

-Don't worry, that more is on its way with rumours surrounding the Samsung Galaxy S8 starting to increase.
-Here is what we hope to see, what we think might appear and what some rumours suggest might appear on Samsung's 2017 flagships.
+Don't worry though, more is on its way.
+Here is what we hope to see, what we think might appear and what some rumours suggest might appear on Samsung's 2017 flagship phones.

 Samsung Galaxy S8 and S8 edge: Release date

 Previous release patterns would suggest the Samsung Galaxy S8 would launch at Mobile World Congress 2017, suggested by Ricciolo on Twitter and Phone Arena.
 As months have past however, an MWC announcement is looking less and less likely, especially as the LG has now taken Samsung's traditional date and time slot.